HL7/davinci-ecdx/input/pagecontent/attachments.md

 Some data consumers may require that the data they receive are signed.
 When performing CDex Attachments transactions and signatures are required, the following general rules apply:

 - The signature **SHALL** represent a *human provider* signature on resources attesting that the information is true and accurate.
-- The returned object is either already inherently signed (for example, a wet signature on a PDF or a digitally signed CCDA) or it **SHALL** transformed into a signed [FHIR Document](http://hl7.org/fhir/documents.html) and `Bundle.signature`  **SHALL** be used to exchange the signature.
+- The returned object is either already inherently signed (for example, a wet signature on a PDF or a digitally signed CCDA) or it **SHALL** be transformed into a signed [FHIR Document](http://hl7.org/fhir/documents.html) and `Bundle.signature`  **SHALL** be used to exchange the signature.

 #### The Data Consumer Requirements

-When a electronic or digital signature is required for CDex Attachments, the Data Consumer **SHALL**:
+When an electronic or digital signature is required for CDex Attachments, the Data Consumer **SHALL**:

 - *Pre-negotiate* the signature requirement with the organization representing the Data Source.
    - If the signature requirement is pre-negotiated, it **SHALL** be assumed that *all* attachments will be signed.